 Finding: Potential mitigation for impacts related to the conversion of prime agricultural land to non-agricultural uses could include purchasing agricultural conservation easements outside the project area.
 Implementation of Mitigation Measure 4.2-1 would help reduce the project's potential impacts related to conversion of important farmland.
-Thus, Mitigation Measure 4.2-1 can and should be adopted by the City.
 However, as discussed under Impact 4.2-1 of the DEIR, such mitigation would not create new agricultural land; rather, the mitigation would simply preserve existing agricultural land elsewhere.
 Feasible mitigation measures do not exist to reduce the above impact to a less-than-significant level.
 Therefore, the impact would remain significant and unavoidable.
 (DEIR, p.
 4.2-23)